adityaramesh/relacy_experiments/README.md

 Basic memory tests:
 - Basic test with access to uninitialized memory.
 - Basic test with access to freed memory.

-# Agenda

-- Basic test with double free.
 - Basic test with memory leak.

+# Questions

 - How to escape use of relacy in contexts where we know races cannot occur, in order to accelerate verification?
+- Just use a relaxed load to obtain a non-atomic value.